dataquestio/project-walkthroughs/web_scraping/README.md

 Finally, we'll explore the data a bit in python and talk about how you can use data after scraping it.

+## Code

+You can find the code for this project [here](https://github.com/dataquestio/project-walkthroughs/tree/master/web_scraping).

+File overview:

+* `web_scraping.ipynb` - a jupyter notebook where we parse downloaded data
+* `single_page/1.py` - a script to visit a single page with playwright and screenshot it
+* `single_page/2.py` - a script to visit a single page with playwright and download the articles
+* `multi_page/1.py` - a script to visit multiple pages with playwright and download the articles
+* `playwright_in_jupyter.ipynb` - an example of using the playwright async API in Jupyter notebook

 # Local Setup

 ## Installation